v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 }
 {% endhighlight %}

 How does Fluxtion know to invoke this method at the correct time?
-The container knows the dependency relationship between TicketStoreNode and LotteryMachineNode, so when an exported service method is invoked on TicketStoreNode Fluxtion calls the processNewTicketSale trigger method on LotteryMachineNode.
+The container maps the dependency relationship between TicketStoreNode and LotteryMachineNode, so when an exported service method is invoked on TicketStoreNode Fluxtion calls the processNewTicketSale trigger method on LotteryMachineNode.
 This is great as it removes the need for the programmer to manually call the event dispatch call graph.

 The next problem is we only want the processNewTicketSale method called when a ticket is successfully purchased.
 If we try to add a ticket when the openStore is called a null pointer exception will be thrown at runtime.
-How can the developer control the propagation of calling dependent trigger methods?
+How can the developer control the propagation of dependent trigger methods?

-Fluxtion has two ways of managing propagation from an exported service method
+Fluxtion manages exported service event propagation in two ways:

-- boolean return type, false indicates no event propagation, true propagates the notification
+- boolean return type from the service method, false indicates no event propagation, true propagates the notification
 - annotate the method with **@NoPropagateFunction** annotation

-Both are used in LotteryMachineNode
+Both propagation controls are used in LotteryMachineNode ensuring the LotteryMachine is only triggered on successful ticket purchases.
+The TicketStoreNode#buyTicket is the only method that will trigger an event notification to LotteryMachineNode and only if the ticket passes basic validation and the store is open.

 {% highlight java %}
 public class TicketStoreNode implements Supplier<Ticket>, @ExportService TicketStore {
     //code removed for clarity

     @Override
     @NoPropagateFunction
     public void setTicketSalesPublisher(Consumer<String> ticketSalesPublisher) {}

     public void start() {}

-  //triggers event propagation
+    //return true -> triggers event propagation
     public boolean buyTicket(Ticket ticket) {
       if (ticket.number() < 9_99_99 | ticket.number() > 99_99_99) {
           ticketSalesPublisher.accept("invalid numbers " + ticket);
           this.ticket = null;
       } else if (storeOpen) {
           ticketSalesPublisher.accept("good luck with " + ticket);
           this.ticket = ticket;
       } else {
           ticketSalesPublisher.accept("store shut - no tickets can be bought");
           this.ticket = null;
       }
       return this.ticket != null;
     }

     public Ticket get() {}

     @NoPropagateFunction
     public void openStore() {}

     @NoPropagateFunction
     public void closeStore() {}
 }
 {% endhighlight %}

-The TicketStoreNode#buyTicket is the only method that will trigger an event notification to LotteryMachineNode and only if the ticket passes basic validation and the store is open.

 ## Lifecycle methods
 Applications often benefit from lifecycle methods such as init, start and stop, allowing checks to be carried out before